AdaGold/video-store-api/README.md

 All these endpoints should support all 3 query parameters.
 All fields are sortable.

 #### `GET /rentals/overdue`
-List all customers with overdue movies
+List all customers with overdue videos

 Fields to return:
-- `movie_id`
+- `video_id`
 - `title`
 - `customer_id`
 - `name`